 Clifton Hampden, Abingdon, OX14 3EE

-Half term holiday starts at 3:15pm on Friday 23rd October.
-We return to school on Tuesday 3rd November.
+Welcome back to School.
 Our school values are Friendship, Creativity, Forgiveness, Perseverance, Respect and Love.
-Next half term we are looking at creativity.
+This half term we are looking at creativity.

 Covid-19 Pandemic information.